schmoove/okay-xero/README.md

-# okay-xero
+# "Okay Xero"

- A Chrome extension to speed up reconciling bank accounts in Xero
+A Chrome extension to speed up reconciling bank accounts in Xero.

+Select your contact and account, hit Ctrl/Cmd-Enter, and you're done.

+Xero literally could have added this in an hour, but four years later, here we are.